katamyra/Notes/CS-1331/Test 3 Content/Unit 3 Study Guide.md

 	* Allows detection of type-related errors at compile time instead of runtime
 	* Allows us to write a generic implementation that works for a variety of types
 * When we use generics, we can use any identifier, but we usually use E for element or T for type
+* **Generics must take a reference type, not an reference type**
+* Cannot create instances of a type parameter, so `T obj = new T();` doesn’t compile
+	* Cannot create an array of parameterized types either
+* Type parameters can be the type of return values, parameters, and variables
 ## Generics: Wildcards
 * **There are two types of wildcards: *\<?
 Super  X> and \<? extends Y>***
 	* The extend is the **upper bound**, meaning whatever is utilizing the generic for parameterization can use **all classes that extend X**
 	* The super is the **lower bound**, meaning whatever is utilizing the generic for parameterization can use all the classes that are a **supertype of whatever something is**
+## Generic Methods
+* Generic methods are those that introduce their own type parameters
+	* This is most commonly done for *static methods* since it cant access the class’s type parameter, but can also be done for instance methods and constructors
+* Type parameters must be specified within angle brackets immediately before the turn type
+* A methods type parameters are limited to within the scope of the method
+## Type Erasure
+* Java compiler removes/erases type parameters after compilation
+	* The **generic type** is replaced with the bounded type or Object if unbounded
+* One consequence is that we *cannot instantiate an array of parameterized type*
+* Since generics were created to enforce stronger type-checking at compile-time, they are removed after so there is less overhead
 # ***Big O / Asymptotics***
 * How can we analyze how “good” an algorithm is?
 	* We need a consistent way to analyze the efficiency of an algorithm